HecticEnergy/photo_sorter_py/README.md

-# Photo and Video Organizer
+# Photo Organizer

-> [!CAUTION] USE AT YOUR OWN RISK
-> This entire project was *vibe coded* with copilot.

 A Python-based tool to automatically organize photos and videos into structured folders based on metadata, such as creation dates.
-This project is designed to streamline file organization while supporting both command-line usage and automated tasks like scheduled jobs.
+This project implements milestone 1 architecture with a modular, agent-friendly design supporting both interactive CLI use and automated workflows.

+---

+## ✅ Milestone 1 Implementation Complete

+This implementation delivers the core scaffolding and features outlined in the milestone 1 specification:

+- **📦 Modular Package Structure**: Clean separation of concerns with dedicated modules
+- **🧠 CLI & Automation Ready**: Supports both `python -m photo_organizer` and console scripts
+- **🧪 Test Suite**: Comprehensive pytest test coverage
+- **🔁 JSON I/O**: Structured output for agent orchestration
+- **📖 Help System**: Built-in documentation and examples

 ---